Infineon/mtb-example-btsdk-hal-low-power/README.md

 ![ADV](./images/ADV.png)

 8. Do the following to test a connection using the CySmart mobile app:
-    1. Turn ON Bluetooth on your Android or iOS device.
+    1. Turn ON Bluetooth&#174; on your Android or iOS device.
     2. Launch the CySmart app.
-    3. Swipe down on the CySmart app home screen to start scanning for BLE Peripherals; your device appears in the CySmart app home screen.
-Select your device to establish a BLE connection.
+    3. Swipe down on the CySmart app home screen to start scanning for LE Peripherals; your device appears in the CySmart app home screen.
+Select your device to establish an LE connection.
 Once the device is connected, you can read the current numbers from the ammeters.
 These are the current in ePDS mode with a connection at a connection interval of 100 ms.
     4. Select the GATT DB from the carousel view.
     5. Select Battery Service and then select Characteristics.
     6. Select Notify.
 CYW920819EVB-02 will start sending GATT notifications to the mobile device.
 Note the current readings on the ammeters.
 These are the current in ePDS mode with a connection at a connection interval of 100 ms and notifications being sent every 5 seconds.
-    7. Disconnect the Bluetooth connection by pressing SW3 on the kit or by backing out from the mobile app.
+    7. Disconnect the Bluetooth&#174; connection by pressing SW3 on the kit or by backing out from the mobile app.
 The device will enter HID-Off mode for 10 seconds.
 Note the current numbers.
 These are the current numbers in HID-Off mode.

 Figure 4.
 Connection, Pairing, and Connection Parameters Update Messages